How to Scrape Instagram

 html = response.scrape_result['content']

-In this article we've covered hands-on web scraping, however when scaling to hundreds of thousands of requests reinventing the wheel can be a suboptimal and painful experience.
-For this it might be worth taking a look into web scraping frameworks like Scrapy which is a convenient abstraction layer around everything we've learned today and more!
+In this article, we've covered hands-on web scraping with python however, when scaling to hundreds of thousands of requests reinventing the wheel can be a suboptimal and difficult experience.

 For more on scrapy see our full introduction article which covers introduction, best practices, tips and tricks and an example project!